nteract/vdom/docs/mimetype-spec.md

 # VDOM Media Type

-This documents the mimetype `application/vdom.v1+json` as used in Jupyter and nteract frontends.
+This documents the media type `application/vdom.v1+json` as used in Jupyter and nteract frontends.

 ## `VDOMElement`